proaro2001/Leetcode-Problem-Extractor/README.md

     - Implemented the web scraping function using Selenium that successfully extracted Leetcode information.
     - Connected extracted Data with MongoDB.
     - Program generally crashed every 4th page in search attemps.
 Successfully searched 18 pages by adding timer.
+    - Successfully solved the crashing problem and now the program can extracted 3183 Leetcode problem information stably.

 ## Tech Stack used in this project